What is the Microsoft identity platform?

 - Open-source libraries: Microsoft Authentication Library (MSAL) and support for other standards-compliant libraries.

-- Application management portal: A registration and configuration experience in the Azure portal, along with the other Azure management capabilities.
+- Application management portal: A registration and configuration experience in the Microsoft Entra admin center, along with the other Azure management capabilities.

 - Application configuration API and PowerShell: Programmatic configuration of your applications through the Microsoft Graph API and PowerShell so you can automate your DevOps tasks.